PoomSmart/YTUHD/README.md

 ## Sideloading Notes

-Sideloaded apps often lose private entitlements required for hardware VP9 decode, so software decode may be used more often (higher battery cost).
+Sideloaded apps often lose private entitlements required for hardware VP9 decode, so software decode will be used instead (higher battery cost).

 YTUHD uses [libundirect](https://github.com/opa334/libundirect).
 For sideload builds to work correctly with it, use: